Are you ready to study for a degree but don't quite have the right qualifications? We have a wide range of Foundation Entry degree courses.

 A foundation year could be your route to a degree.
 If you didn't study the right subjects at A Level, or you are returning to study, Foundation Entry is a good option.
 They are also useful if your qualifications don't meet the current entry requirements for your chosen course.

 I know that my foundation year is the reason that I’ve succeeded in my time at university...my foundation year showed me exactly what my lecturers would expect of me for the next few years at UCLan.

-There’s lots of financial support to get you started – including a new travel bursary and a progression bursary, and you can also apply for a student loan, irrespective of age.
-We’ll help you gain study skills, and provide support for your wellbeing throughout your course.
+There’s lots of financial support to get you started.
+This includes a travel bursary and a progression bursary.
+You can also apply for a student loan, irrespective of age.
+We’ll help you gain study skills and provide support for your wellbeing throughout your course.

 You will receive lots of help with your transition to university life.
+We have an award-winning student support service.
 This includes financial assistance, tuition in study skills and support for your wellbeing.

 By applying for a four-year integrated foundation entry degree, you will have access to student loan funding for the full four years of your course.